43 Iconic Historical Places In India To Explore In 2025

 Image Source

-Bhimbetka Rock Shelters in Madhya Pradesh are an archaeological site dating back to the prehistoric age and one of the famous places in India.
-They preserve evidences of Stone Age in form of ancient cave paintings.
+Bhimbetka Rock Shelters in Madhya Pradesh is an archaeological site dating back to the prehistoric age and is one of the most famous places in India.
+They preserve evidence of the Stone Age in the form of ancient cave paintings.
 The paintings are believed to be about 30, 000 years old.
 In 2003, Bhimbetka was recognized as a UNESCO World Heritage Site.
-There are around 500 caves and rock shelters that helps it qualify for the best historical places in India.
+Around 500 caves and rock shelters help it qualify for famous historical places in India.

 43. Champaner Pavagadh Archaeological Park